gogo4ds/pb-interactive-js/EN/03-Conditional-Statements-Advanced/01-Revision.md

      console.log("Good day");
   }
 }

 greet(10);   // Good day
 greet(19);   // No output
 ```

 # The else Statement
-Used to execute block of code if a given condition is not met
+If the condition is false, another statement can be executed

 ```js
 function greet (hour) {